-The Congressional Budget Office (CBO) has estimated that Obamacare will raise taxes by $813 billion over 10 years.
+It’s been estimated that the ACA will raise taxes by $813 billion over 10 years.
 Over 12 of these new taxes will be on families making less than $250,000 a year.
 According to the Joint Committee on Taxation, about 73 million taxpayers earning less than $200,000 will see their taxes rise as a result of various Obamacare provisions.
 The CBO originally estimated that Obamacare would cost $940 billion over ten years.
 That cost has now been increased to $1.683 trillion.
 Below is a list of some of the new taxes needed to pay for it.

 Medicare investment tax: A 3.8% tax on investment incomes for single taxpayers over $200,000 or couples over $250,000.
 This is not adjusted for inflation so more and more taxpayers will be liable similar to the Alternative Minimum Tax (AMT).
 These funds are officially designated for Medicare but can be spent elsewhere.

-Health Insurance Tax: An annual fee on insurers that will be likely be passed onto small businesses through higher health care premiums.
-The annual “fee” doesn’t expire and begins at $8 billion in 2014 and steadily increases to more than $14.3 billion.
+Health Insurance Tax: An annual fee on insurers that would be likely be passed onto small businesses through higher health care premiums.
+The annual “fee” doesn’t expire and began at $8 billion in 2014 and was expected to steadily increases to more than $14.3 billion.
 A National Federation of Independent Business study found that as a result of this tax, family premiums are expected to go up at least $5,000 per year by 2020.
 This tax will also reduce private-sector employment by 125,000 to 249,000 jobs in 2021.

-Tanning Tax: A 10 percent tax on tanning services that will impact an estimated 18,000 small businesses nationwide.
-According to the non-partisan National Taxpayers Union the tax, combined with the recession, has caused 3,100 businesses to close and 35,000 lost American jobs.
+Tanning Tax: A 10 percent tax on tanning services that would impact an estimated 18,000 small businesses nationwide.
+According to the non-partisan National Taxpayers Union, the tax combined with the 2007-2009 recession, has caused 3,100 businesses to close and 35,000 lost American jobs.
 The tanning tax is undeniably hurting small businesses, but it has been particularly hard on female business owners.
 While women account for approximately 26% of all business owners, women own an estimated 75% of tanning businesses.

 Cadillac Tax: A 40 percent tax on health coverage that costs more than what the government deems “appropriate.”
 While these plans have higher costs, they also have lower deductibles and higher benefits.
 This tax will hurt small businesses which typically pay upward of 18 percent more than others for health insurance.
 The tax is indexed for general inflation (not health care costs) so, as health care costs continue to rise, more and more people will be forced to pay this tax each year.

-Elimination of tax deduction for employer-provided retirement prescription drug coverage in coordination with Medicare Part D: The Congressional Budget Office has projected that this tax will cause an estimated 90 percent of seniors to lose their retiree drug coverage by 2016.
+Elimination of tax deduction for employer-provided retirement prescription drug coverage in coordination with Medicare Part D: The Congressional Budget Office initially projected that this tax would cause an estimated 90 percent of seniors to lose their retiree drug coverage by 2016.

-Medicare Payroll Tax: The Medicare payroll taxes will increase to 2.35 percent and, for the first time, allows funds designated for Medicare to be spent elsewhere.
+Medicare Payroll Tax: The Medicare payroll taxes would increase to 2.35 percent and, for the first time, allowed funds designated for Medicare to be spent elsewhere.

-Fewer deductible medical expenses: New limits are placed on the deductibility of medical expenses on individual income tax returns.
-This provision raises the 7.5% adjusted gross income floor on medical expenses deductions to 10%.
+Fewer deductible medical expenses: New limits were placed on the deductibility of medical expenses on individual income tax returns.
+This provision would raise the 7.5% adjusted gross income floor on medical expenses deductions to 10%.
 The adjusted gross income floor for those 65 and older (and their spouses) remains at 7.5% through 2016.

 Health Savings Accounts & Flexible Spending Account limits: Consumers are prohibited from using Health Savings Accounts and Flexible Spending Account funds to purchase non-prescribed items, including over-the-counter medication (except insulin).

 Individual mandate: Starting in 2014, based on their income levels, all U.S. citizens and legal residents must have “qualifying” health coverage or pay penalties.
-For an individual, the penalty begins in 2014 at either $95 or 1.0% of household income, whichever is larger.
-In 2015, it grows to $325 or 2.0%.
-In 2016, it reaches $695 or 2.5%.
+For an individual, the penalty began in 2014 at either $95 or 1.0% of household income, whichever is larger.
+In 2015, it grew to $325 or 2.0%.
+In 2016, it reached $695 or 2.5%.
 (For families, the figure will be $2,085.)
-After 2016, the amount will rise by a cost-of-living adjustment.
-This will hit the middle class the hardest because low income individuals are exempt from the mandate, as are upper middle class families (based on calculation of income and plan costs).
-So that leaves families with incomes approximately $25,000 – $100,000 and over $150,000 which will be required to comply with the mandate.
+After 2016, the amount rises by a cost-of-living adjustment.
+This hits the middle class the hardest because low income individuals are exempt from the mandate, as are upper middle class families (based on calculation of income and plan costs).
+So that leaves families with incomes approximately $25,000 – $100,000 and over $150,000 to comply with the mandate.